You Heard it from us

-Uber’s technology platform provides riders in Joburg, Cape Town, Durban and Pretoria with a safe, reliable and affordable option to move around their city.
-Since our launch in August 2013, we’ve received tremendous support from both riders and drivers.
+Uber’s technology platform provides riders in Durban with a safe, reliable and affordable option to move around their city.
+Since our launch in November 2013, we’ve received tremendous support from both riders and drivers.
 For drivers, Uber’s lead generation software facilitates a powerful entrepreneurship and empowerment opportunity.
 Drivers earn far more – and with greater flexibility – than any alternative option available to them.

-Regulations that govern transport across South Africa were written before the era of the smartphone.
-We’re eager to work with regulators so that Uber clearly fits within a licensing category going forward and, to this end, we have engaged with municipal, provincial and national authorities responsible for the enactment of this legislation to provide a solution.
+Regulations that govern transport in Durban were written before the era of the smartphone.
+We’re eager to work with regulators so that Uber clearly fits within a licensing category going forward and, to this end, we continue to engage with municipal, provincial and national authorities responsible for the enactment of this legislation to provide a solution.
 In the interim, we’ve chosen to focus our efforts on ensuring customers have access to a reliable, transparently priced and safe transport option in the cities we operate in, in addition to making sure drivers have increased economic opportunity.

-Despite our efforts to enable and empower drivers, job creation in South Africa is being severely hampered because drivers wanting to operate on the Uber platform are being hindered from acquiring operating licenses due to a broken system.
-This has meant that some drivers are being made to work without operating licenses.
+Despite our efforts to enable and empower drivers, job creation in Durban is being severely hampered because drivers wanting to operate on the Uber platform are being hindered from acquiring operating licenses due to an ambiguous system.
+This has meant that some drivers in order to remain employed are being made to work without operating licenses.

 This has no impact on the safety of your ride and we would like to take this opportunity to give you insight into Uber’s efforts to uphold a High Standard of Safety and to set the record straight.

-Uber remains a safe way to get around South Africa
+Uber remains a safe way to get around Durban

 - You see the driver’s name, photo and car license plate number the moment you request a ride.